sandreas/m4b-tool/README.md

       --audio-bitrate[=AUDIO-BITRATE]            audio bitrate, e.g. 64k, 128k, ... [default: ""]
       --audio-samplerate[=AUDIO-SAMPLERATE]      audio samplerate, e.g. 22050, 44100, ... [default: ""]
       --audio-codec[=AUDIO-CODEC]                audio codec, e.g. libmp3lame, aac, ... [default: ""]
+      --adjust-for-ipod                          auto adjust bitrate and sampling rate for ipod, if track is to long (may lead to poor quality)
       --name[=NAME]                              provide a custom audiobook name, otherwise the existing metadata will be used [default: ""]
       --artist[=ARTIST]                          provide a custom audiobook artist, otherwise the existing metadata will be used [default: ""]
       --genre[=GENRE]                            provide a custom audiobook genre, otherwise the existing metadata will be used [default: ""]
       --writer[=WRITER]                          provide a custom audiobook writer, otherwise the existing metadata will be used [default: ""]
       --albumartist[=ALBUMARTIST]                provide a custom audiobook albumartist, otherwise the existing metadata will be used [default: ""]
       --year[=YEAR]                              provide a custom audiobook year, otherwise the existing metadata will be used [default: ""]
+      --album[=ALBUM]                            provide a custom audiobook album, otherwise the existing metadata for name will be used [default: ""]
       --cover[=COVER]                            provide a custom audiobook cover, otherwise the existing metadata will be used
       --skip-cover                               skip extracting and embedding covers
       --output-file=OUTPUT-FILE                  output file